dicksonhk/minimal-p2p-buffer-protocol/README.md

 #### 4.7.3.
 Handling Different Versions

 - If a version or format mismatch is detected during handshake, the Axon Relay **MUST** send a `NACK` (`original_packet_type = PacketType::Nack (0xFF)`, `error_code = ErrorCode::ProtocolVersionMismatch (0x01)`) in the transport layer and then **MUST** close the connection.
 The Client **MUST** also close the connection upon receiving this error.
+- Only the logic for the currently supported version should exist in the codebase.
-- Implementations of newer protocol versions **MUST NOT** retain code paths for compatibility with older or future protocol versions.
-The protocol's minimalistic design requires that only the current version’s logic is implemented.
-This avoids code bloat and maintenance complexity.
+- Implementations **MUST NOT** retain code paths for compatibility with older or future protocol versions.
+Retaining such compatibility code would violate the protocol's minimalistic design and make the codebase harder to maintain.
--The version and format are checked before connection establishment, so mismatches are prevented at the handshake.
-Only the logic for the currently supported version should exist in the codebase.
+- Explicit version checking before connection establishment (via endpoint selection and handshake) prevents version mismatches in normal operation.
 #### 4.7.4.
 Negotiation for Optional Standard Features and Non-Standard Packet Types

 - Support for optional standard features (e.g., `DIRECT_SEND`, `FAST_SEND` operations) and any intended use of non-standard packet types (`PacketType` values 128-254) **SHOULD** be established or negotiated during the handshake.
 An Axon Relay is not obligated to support all optional features.